 according to the book "From Jennies to Jets: The Aviation History of Orange County" (courtesy of Scott O'Donnell).

-The airport was evident reestablished on the opposite (southeast) side of the San Juan Creek at some point between 1952-62,
+Capistrano Airport was evidently reestablished on the opposite (southeast) side of the San Juan Creek by 1960,

 The 1962 AOPA Airport Directory described the Capistrano Airport as having a single 1,200' paved Runway 4/22.

 The 1966 San Diego Sectional Chart (courtesy of Chris Kennedy)

 described Capistrano as having an even shorter runway - a mere 1,000 feet!

 A 1969 aerial view of Capistrano Airport, with at least 39 aircraft visible parked on the ramp.